"Thousand Dollar Melon" (1959)

 This was about forty years ago, no more than ten or twelve years after I began to follow the county fairs, and I was not yet motorized.
 I made about thirty fairs a year, giving no more than half a week to any except the biggest of them.
 I covered these with horse and wagon through late summer, fall, and early winter.
 In the later dead of winter I lived in the far southland as a gentleman should; and when spring touched the northland again I was with the first of the carnivals.

-In this almost perfect example of a prenucleation story, Willy McGilley is a traveling showman and con man.
-He visits the Clay County Fair and falls in love with the attractive yet massive Clarissa Clay (she insists on buying three seats for herself at the carnival).
+This Willy is a traveling showman and con man.
+He visits the Clay County Fair and falls in love with an attractive butterball, Clarissa Clay.
+They met cute when she bought three seats for herself at his kooch show.

 You can now understand with what joy I welcomed Miss Clarissa Clay.
 She was gorgeous.
 She would have made three of any of them.
 She was a sunny blonde with a smile as big as all summertime.
 She smelled like a field of sweet clover; and in area and scope the resemblance also was striking.

-Clarissa is Arkansas or Missouri gentry, one of the story's secrets.
-Berryville is in Arkansas and Seligman, Golden, and Blue Eyes are in Missouri.
+Along the way, we learn about Willy’s carnival circuit, with him mentioning a few cities.
+One, Berryville, is in Arkansas; others, Seligman, Golden, and Blue Eyes, are in Missouri.
+It seems as if Clarissa Clay is from Arkansas or Missouri, but her Ozark location stays one of the story's secrets.
 As Willy says, “As to what region or state it was in, that is a secret I will carry till I lay down all my secrets.
 There is still some gold of my sort to be mined in those hills.”

-Regardless of the state, Clarissa is the granddaughter of the county's founder, but she is tied to a perpetual endowment that awards $1,000 annually to the grower of the largest edible watermelon.
+Regardless, Clarissa is the granddaughter of the county's founder, real Ozark gentry, but she is also tied to a perpetual endowment that awards $1,000 annually to the grower of the largest edible watermelon.
 Because the family farm is entailed to support this prize, she is in a bind.
 The way out is to marry the perennial winner, the watermelon king Walter Wildpepper.
-It will keep the money in the family.
+It will keep the money in the Clay family.
 The smitten Willy asks Clarissa to wait one year.
 He will grow a melon large enough to win the contest and her hand in marriage.

-To do this, Willy secures seeds for a wild giant African watermelon that grows significantly larger than standard varieties.
-He plants the seeds in Clay County and Clarissa tends to them while Willy goes back on the carnival circuit.
+To do this, Willy has a plan.
+He secures seeds for a wild giant African watermelon that grows significantly larger than standard varieties.
+He plants the seeds in Clay County, and Clarissa tends to them while Willy goes back on the carnival circuit with his troop of Turkish harem girls.
 By the time of the fair the following year, the melons are huge—over four hundred pounds.
-Unfortunately, they are nearly inedible and wood-like in texture, and the contest has a requirement: the melons must be edible.
-Willy has a plan.
+Unfortunately, they are nearly inedible and wood-like in texture, and the contest has a sticky requirement: the melons must be edible.
+Willy has another plan.
 He uses a veterinarian's needle to inject the melons with a mixture of beef tenderizer, acid, scarlet dye, and sugar.

 I reasoned that Dr. McGilley's Beef Tenderizer could not but be useful.
 And I had a little-known acid with the peculiar properties of attacking wood pulp, which was what the insides of the giant melons tasted like.
 Then I shot in a quantity of scarlet dye, and about thirty pounds of saturated solution of sugar into each of them.

 The night before the judging, four of the melons explode.
-Willy thinks that Walter has sabotaged him, but it is of course his own watermelon injections that are the cause.
-But Willy has a backup plan, a secret backup melon, the largest melon of all.
+Willy thinks that Walter has sabotaged him, but it is, of course, his own watermelon injections that are the cause.
+Willy, being Willy, has a backup plan, a secret backup melon, the largest melon of all.
 To make it edible, he treats it with a triple dose of his chemical concoction.

-On the day of the judging, the final giant melon explodes during the ceremony.
+On the day of the judging, the final giant melon explodes during the watermelon judging ceremony.
 It nearly takes out the fairgrounds and injures several attendees.
-We are told the deaths were exaggerations.
-Willy realizes that his "Beef Tenderizer" pharmaceutical was the cause of the explosion.
-He never knew why people who bought his nostrums exploded.
+We are told the deaths themselves were exaggerations.
+Willy realizes that his "Beef Tenderizer" pharmaceutical caused the explosion; he never knew why people who bought his nostrums exploded.

 I had had patients and customers explode for many years, but had never found the cause of it, as I usually sell a mark my whole line of pharmaceuticals and not one item only.
 I had suspected the Old Homestead Stomach Sweetener.
 I had suspected the Kill Number Nine.
 I had even suspected the New World Bone Builder and Thorax Encourager...
 But I had never suspected the Beef Tenderizer.